-D. Direct Instruction - Synchronous Class Meetings - Monitoring: Interaction can be measured or monitored in Microsoft Teams via the following:

-- (1) Direct observation of student participation, and/or - (2) Downloading the student attendance, and/ or - (3) Recording the session, and/or - (4) Embedding polls, quizzes, or other interactive activities throughout a session, etc. - E. Direct Instruction Asynchronous Monitoring: Interaction can be measured or monitored in the following ways:

-- (1) Canvas Studio Insights.
-(Each video tracks the student activity with the video.
+- D. Direct Instruction Synchronous Class Meetings Monitoring: Interaction can be measured or monitored in Microsoft Teams via the following: - (1) Direct observation of student participation, and/or - (2) Downloading the student attendance, and/or - (3) Recording the session, and/or - (4) Embedding polls, quizzes, or other interactive activities throughout a session, etc. - E. Direct Instruction Asynchronous Monitoring: Interaction can be measured or monitored in the following ways: - (1) Kaltura Media Platform Video Analytics.
+(Each video tracks the number of times students view a video and the length of time the student watched a video.) - (2) Kaltura Quizzes can also be embedded within videos to check student understanding of the content. - (3) Canvas log-in (on the People page, instructors can determine the most recent instance of a student logging into Canvas) - (4) Canvas Course Analytics - (5) Assignment Submissions - (6) Quizzes/Tests Completed - (7) Discussion Participation - (8) Assignment Feedback

-- (2) Canvas Studio Comments.
-(Student comments are time-tagged.)

-- (3) Canvas Studio videos can also be embedded within assignments, discussions, and pages to check student understanding of the content.

-- (4) Canvas log-in (on the People page, instructors can determine the most recent instance of a student logging into Canvas)

-- (5) Canvas Course Analytics

-- (6) Assignment Submissions

-- (7) Quizzes/Tests Completed

-- (8) Discussion Participation

-- (9) Assignment Feedback